Delaware River Guide

 Kayak Access

 In 1840 the first anthracite coal burning furnace was developed, and gave new life to the Durham area.
-Two of the new furnaces were constructed at the mouth of Durham Creek in 1848, enabling them to get deliveries of iron ore and anthracite coal from the canal.
+Two of the new furnaces were constructed at the mouth of Durham Creek in 1848, enabling deliveries of iron ore and anthracite coal from the canal.
 Much of the pig iron and finished products produced at Durham Iron Works were shipped to Philadelphia and elsewhere via the Delaware Canal.
 The Durham Iron Works closed in 1908 and was dismantled in 1914.

 Suggested Links